2010 Hungarian Grand Prix

 The 2010 Hungarian Grand Prix (formally the Formula 1 Eni Magyar Nagydíj 2010) was the twelfth round of the 2010 Formula One season.
 It was held in Hungaroring, Hungary on 1 August 2010.
 Red Bull driver Mark Webber claimed his fourth victory of the season, and reclaimed the championship lead after Lewis Hamilton's retirement from the race.
+Ferrari's Fernando Alonso and Webber's teammate Sebastian Vettel completed the podium by finishing second and third, respectively.

 Pedro de la Rosa scored his last World Championship points at this race.